jlmacle/journeyers/utils_notes_and_readmes/readme_python.txt

 On Linux, you might have to setup a virtual environment, for example: python3 -m venv journeyers (in the root directory, for convenience)

-On Linux/macOS, the following command gives access to the virtual environment: source journeyers/bin/activate
+The following command gives access to the virtual environment: source journeyers/bin/activate (Linux/macOS) journeyers\Scripts\activate (Windows)

 pip install mkdocs
 pip install "mkdocstrings[python]"